 Don’t kill the buzz of your event by having a Social Media Wall with boring posts.
 Or posts that have no energy or aren’t exciting.
 You want an energetic Social Media Wall that’s populated by enthusiastic members of your audience.
 So what should you do if your Social Media Wall keeps getting ho-hum posts and/or the occasional negative post?
 Post approval and moderation is a great tool to edit posts before they’re published live to your Social Media Wall.
 Perhaps the tone of the post is slightly off or maybe a word or two slipped past your profanity filter.
 Sometimes making slight tweaks to posts before they’re published is necessary.
 You certainly want to have this capability just in case.

 If a post is too negative or critical, you can simply reject the post or remove it if it’s already live on your Social Media Wall.

 Many Social Media Wall services don’t provide a way to capture who’s posting to your Social Media Wall.
 So you end up missing out on the “pot of gold” that is the list of users/posters who opted to share on your Social Media Wall.

 Targeting the posters from your Social Media Wall is a great way to capture warm leads that are already fans of your brand, event, or presentation.
-Make sure to choose a Social Media Wall service that captures the emails and/or usernames from your Social Media Wall’s posts.
+Make sure to choose a Social Media Wall service that can capture and export lead data from your participants such as emails, phone numbers, and Twitter or Instagram accounts.
 Many Social Media Walls let you export this list so you can use it in the future for marketing and communication with your fans.